camilothorne/nasslli2016/README.md

 The course will rely on two pillars: **(1)** the **R** statistical analysis enviroment and **(2)** the **Python** scripting language.
 A companion tool for R is the RStudio IDE.
 For Python, you can use the IDE of your choice (e.g., Eclipse with the PyDev plugin).
-I will explain how to install and set up most of the required tools/resources during the tutorial, albeit for Linux environments.
+I will help on how to install and set up most of the required tools/resources during the tutorial, albeit for Linux environments.
+Below, I list the main requirements and references.
+Other (minor) libraries and references will be mentioned as we go.

 ##### A. Software: